chenyang-nirovision/datadog-serverless-functions/aws/logs_monitoring/README.md

 # Datadog Forwarder

+# This repo should only be used for EKS Cloudwatch Logs.

 The Datadog Forwarder is an AWS Lambda function that ships logs, custom metrics, and traces from your environment to Datadog.
 The Forwarder can:

 - Forward CloudWatch, ELB, S3, CloudTrail, VPC, SNS, and CloudFront logs to Datadog